firefly-oss/lib-common-core/README.md

 ### Development
 - **GitHub Organization**: [firefly-oss](https://github.com/firefly-oss)
 - **Team**: Firefly Team
-- **Package Structure**: The library uses `com.catalis.*` package naming for historical reasons, but the project is part of the Firefly ecosystem.
+- **Package Structure**: The library uses `com.firefly.*` package naming for historical reasons, but the project is part of the Firefly ecosystem.

 ## License